lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       color: text-dark
     subtitle: Where Rivers Meet Mountains
     text: >+
-      Venture into the wild heart of Laojun Mountains, where rivers carve their paths through ancient forests and peaks pierce the sky.
-This journey takes you from the mighty Yangtze's bend to the hidden valleys and alpine meadows of Laojun.
-Immerse yourself in the vibrant cultures of the Naxi, Bai, and Lisu people, discover rare birds with expert guides, and learn about the vital conservation efforts that protect this precious landscape.
-      This is more than a tour; it's an unforgettable expedition into the soul of Yunnan.
+      Escape the city and discover the untamed wild beauty of Laojun Mountains.
+      Journey

+      through diverse ecosystems, from vibrant wetlands teeming with birdlife to

+      ancient forests echoing with local culture.
+Witness the majestic Yangtze

+      River's First Bend, immerse yourself in Naxi, Bai and Lisu minority traditions,

+      and learn about local nature conservation efforts.
+Hike to breathtaking alpine

+      meadows, experience a traditional bonfire dance, and taste pure Himalayan honey.

+      This immersive adventure offers an authentic connection with nature and culture

+      in a stunning corner of China.

       *   Duration: Two Days